-1. Employees must submit an Eligibility Certification form [PDF] to Human Resources by Oct.
-1 prior to the fall term for which the student plans to enroll in college.
+1. Employees must submit an Eligibility Certification Form [PDF] to Human Resources by Oct.
+1 (Monday, Oct.
+2 for 2017) prior to the fall term for which the student plans to enroll in college.

 2. The Office of University Financial Aid will notify employees by Nov.
 1 regarding their eligibility for certification.

-The host school or schools will evaluate your student application.
+The host school or schools will evaluate your Tuition Exchange application.
 The number of scholarships offered, selection process and notification date are determined by the host school.

 Students should be notified of their admission status by May 1.
 If you have not heard from a specific school or want additional information, contact the school directly about the Tuition Exchange Scholarships at that institution.

-If your student is awarded a Tuition Exchange Scholarship, notify the CWRU Tuition Liaison Officer in the Office of University Financial Aid of your acceptance or refusal of the award as soon as you have made your decision and no later than May 15.
+If the student is awarded a Tuition Exchange Scholarship, notify the CWRU Tuition Liaison Officer in the Office of University Financial Aid of acceptance or refusal of the award as soon as a decision is made, and no later than May 15.

-Receiving institution retention policies take priority over CWRU policies.
-Employee must maintain eligibility for 100 percent CWRU dependent tuition benefit and maintain continuous employment at CWRU.
+Host institution retention policies take priority over CWRU policies.
+The employee must maintain eligibility for 100 percent CWRU dependent tuition benefit and maintain continuous employment at CWRU.
 Tuition Exchange eligibility is for up to four years within a five-year period that begins with the first semester of scholarship.

-A student who doesn’t use the Tuition Exchange Scholarship for three consecutive semesters shall forfeit eligibility and must reapply for certification.
+A student who does not use the Tuition Exchange Scholarship for three consecutive semesters shall forfeit eligibility and must reapply for certification.